Pennsylvania Lottery

-The Pennsylvania State Lottery was founded in 1971, and ticket sales began in 1972.
+The Pennsylvania State Lottery was established in 1971 and initial sales of lottery tickets began in 1972.
 The state provides a variety of daily drawing and jackpot games, and players also have the opportunity to participate in the Powerball and Mega Millions multi-state lotteries.

 What is the deadline for claiming my winnings?